qubd/bootstrap/README.md

 Consider the Z-score for our sample, Z = (X̄ - μ) / (σ / sqrt(n)).
 The distribution of the sample mean X̄ is asymptotically normal by the CLT, so the distribution of Z tends asymptotically to the standard normal distribution, since everything except X̄ in there is a constant.
 But remember that we don't know σ.

-We can define instead the T-score by T = (X̄ - μ) / (s / sqrt(n)) using the value of s from our sample.
-The question is how this quantity behaves now that there's a new source of uncertainty, s, in the denominator.
+We can instead define the T-score by T = (X̄ - μ) / (s / sqrt(n)) using the value of s from our sample.
+The question is how this quantity is distributed now that there's a new source of uncertainty, s, in the denominator.

-*If we know our sample was drawn from a normal distribution*, then the distribution of T is called [Student's T-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution), and it's not too hard to see it's asymptotically normal after deriving the distribution / density function (which takes some work).
+*If we know our sample was drawn from a normal distribution*, then the distribution of T is called [Student's T-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution), which looks like a normal distribution, but with fatter tails.
+After deriving the distribution / density function, it's not too hard to see that it's asymptotically normal, i.e., as the sample size (and hence the degree of freedom) grows, the T distribution approaches the standard normal distribution.

-*If our sample was not drawn from a normal distribution*, then the distribution of T-scores is usually still well approximated by Student's T-distribution, for all but very small sample sizes.
-Confidence intervals based on the T distribution are said to be robust to deviations from normality, though I've yet to find a precise statement of what this means.
-It also turns out that the distribution of T is asymptotically normal as long as the CLT applies, for *much* more complicated reasons.
+*If our sample was not drawn from a normal distribution*, then the distribution of T-scores is not Student's T-distribution.
+However, for many well-behaved population distributions, Student's T-distribution is a fairly good approximation to the distribution of T-scores for all but very small sample sizes.
+Confidence intervals based on the T distribution are said to be robust to non-normality, though I've yet to find a precise statement of what this means.
+It also turns out that the distribution of T is still asymptotically normal as long as the CLT applies, for *much* more complicated reasons.
 In fact, this was only [proven in 1997](https://projecteuclid.org/download/pdf_1/euclid.aop/1024404523)!

 ### Why does bootstrapping work?